rzaluska/hugo-blog-source/content/_index.md

 # Welcome to my web page

-Hello, my name is [Radek](/about/) - welcome to my blog.
-On my web page you can read about DevOps stuff and other topics related to computers.
+My name is [Radoslaw](/about/) and I am a DevOps Engineer passionate about the automation of complicated tasks.
+On my web page, you can read about DevOps stuff and other topics related to Linux Administration